< Back

 Salviati

-His name was Francesco (or Cecchino) de’ Rossi; he called himself ‘Il Salviati’ after Cardinal Giovanni Salviati, an early patron.
+His name was Francesco (or Cecchino) de’ Rossi; he called himself ‘Il Salviati’ after an early patron, Cardinal Giovanni Salviati (a grandson of Lorenzo the Magnificent).
 He was born in Florence in 1510, the son of a weaver or tailor of velvets.
 He had no lasting apprenticeship.
 After some initial training as a goldsmith with a cousin and an uncle, he passed fairly quickly through the workshops of the painter Giuliano Bugiardini, the sculptor Baccio Bandinelli and the painters Raffaello da Brescia and Andrea del Sarto.
 He was the exact contemporary and lifelong friend of Vasari, who claims that, as youths, they together salvaged the left arm of Michelangelo’s David, broken by rioters in 1527.
 Vasari’s exceptionally full biography emphasizes the difficulties Salviati created for himself through his irascible behaviour.
 He was ‘by nature melancholy, sober, sickly and niggardly … irresolute, suspicious and solitary’, frequently quarrelled with his patrons and fellow artists, and was restless and peripatetic.

 In late 1531 he moved to Rome, where he painted scenes from the Life of John the Baptist in the chapel of the Palazzo Salviati.
 These are lost, as are his frescoes in the church of Santa Maria della Pace and those on the façade of Bindo Altoviti’s palazzo.
 Works surviving from his first Roman period include a panel painting of the Annunciation (about 1532-35) in the church of San Francesco a Ripa and a fresco of the Visitation (dated 1538) in the church of San Giovanni Decollato.
 In 1539 Salviati returned very briefly to Florence, where he worked with Vasari and others on the decorations for the marriage of Eleonora of Toledo and Duke Cosimo de’ Medici, who had seized power two years earlier.
 Before the year was out, he had accepted an invitation from Cardinal Giovanni Grimani to go to Venice, where he worked on decorations in the Palazzo Grimani (which still partly survive) and painted a Deposition for the nuns of Corpus Domini (now in the church of the Madonna del Rosario at Viggiù, near Milan).
 An altarpiece painted at this time for Santa Cristina in Bologna is still there.
 In 1541 he was back in Rome.
 He was briefly painter to Pierluigi Farnese, but his relationship with his patron proved so stormy that he was arrested.